-Metropolitan Development and Housing Agency is a Public Housing Agency in Nashville, Tennessee that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.
+Metropolitan Development and Housing Agency is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, and Veteran Affairs Supportive Housing (VASH) programs.
+As of August 7th, 2022, Metropolitan Development and Housing Agency has 2 waiting lists that are open now or opening soon.

-Metropolitan Development and Housing Agency serves Davidson County.
+Metropolitan Development and Housing Agency offers Public Housing and Section 8 Housing rental assistance in Davidson County.

 |Davidson County, Tennessee Housing Choice Voucher||Closed|